Properties of current sheets in two-dimensional tearing-mediated incompressible magnetohydrodynamic turbulence

 In Figure~\ref{fig:evolution_single_CS}, we show evolution of the current sheet marked by the green box in Figure~\ref{fig:evolution_Jz_2D}(c).
 At each time moment, we plot $J_z$ on the top and $\omega_z$ on the bottom.
 In panels~(a) \& (b), the identified current sheet region is marked by the green shade.
 The short white and red lines correspond to the segments given by the recursive PCA algorithm.
 Clearly, from $t=0.2$ to $t=0.25$, the current sheet is stretched and thinned.
 The vorticity shows a quadrupole structure, implying bidirectional jets, which is evidence of ongoing reconnection.
-At $t=0.25$, signature of shear-driven instability, i.e. Kelvin-Helmholtz instability, is observed at the tips of the current sheet.
-At $t=0.3$, tearing instability is triggered, generating multiple magnetic islands.
+In Figure~\ref{fig:sigma_r_2D}, we show $\sigma_r$ around this current sheet at $t=0.20$.
+As mentioned in Section~\ref{sec:results_evolution_turbulence}, $\sigma_r$ is negative on the two sides of the current sheet and positive inside the current sheet because of the plasma jets.
+At $t=0.25$, signature of shear-driven instability is observed at the tips of the current sheet.
+At $t=0.3$, tearing instability is triggered and enters the nonlinear stage, generating multiple magnetic islands.
 We estimate the average length and half-width of the magnetic islands to be $\lambda \approx 5 \times 10^{-3}$ and $w \approx 5 \times 10^{-4}$ respectively.
-Later, at $t=0.35$, the tearing instability enters nonlinear stage, featured by coalescing magnetic islands.
+Later, at $t=0.35$, the tearing instability continues to develop nonlinearly, featured by coalescing magnetic islands.